 This report is conducted every other year and examines the attitudes, opinions and preferences of over 1,000 employers regarding the benefits they offer to their employees, including voluntary products.
 Key topics addressed about voluntary products include employers’ benefits education and enrollment preferences, reasons for offering, interest in offering voluntary products in the future and preferences regarding important services, enrollment and administration capabilities.

-The objective of this report is to is to identify the current product trends in the voluntary/worksite market.
-This is the eighth survey on voluntary product trends conducted by Eastbridge Consulting Group, Inc.; surveys have been conducted biannually since 2002.
-Where applicable, comparisons are drawn between this year’s results and those of the past two studies.
+The objective of this report is to is to track and identify the key product trends in the voluntary/worksite market.
+This is the twelfth survey on voluntary product trends conducted by Eastbridge Consulting Group, Inc.; surveys have been conducted biannually since 2002.
+Some of the topics covered include overall voluntary product trends, areas of greatest pressure for voluntary products, new or revised product plans for 2024, product development practices, product profitability, growth products for carriers specifically and the industry overall and other topical trends including product bundling and regulatory trends.
+Where applicable, comparisons are drawn between this year’s results and those of the past several studies.

 The objective of this Frontline™ Report is to explore the application programming interface and artificial intelligence practices of carriers in the voluntary/worksite market.
 Twenty-eight carriers participated and covers topics including current use of both APIs and AI, where and how they are used, the differentiators or obstacles carriers experience, and future trends they see for these technologies.

 The objective of this Frontline™ Report is to examine the current situs state regulation practices of voluntary/worksite companies and to compare the current responses with those from previous studies where applicable.
 With this data, companies can compare their own practices to others in the industry.

 This report provides an overview of emerging benefits and services within the voluntary/worksite market.
 It specifically covers mental health, caregiving support, financial wellness, and DE&I benefits and services.